roxma/vim-tmux-clipboard/README.md

 # vim-tmux-clipboard

-Things get nasty when I need to copy lines of text from vim to tmux's clipboard, especially when multiple split-windows are opened.
+Things get nasty when I need to copy lines of text from vim into tmux's clipboard, especially when multiple split-windows are opened.
 So I created this super simple plugin, which provides seemless integration for vim and tmux's clipboard.